deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 ```

-Pandas is a great tool to have any any Python Programmers belt.
-However, people use Deephaven for cases that involve streaming, updating, and real-time data or volumes beyond in-memory scale.
+Pandas is a great tool for any Python programmer to have at hand.
+However, people use Deephaven for use cases that involve streaming, updating, and real-time data, or volumes beyond in-memory scale.

-Doing something like the notebooks following -- where data just flows from one table to another in real time is impossible in pandas.
+In the following notebooks, we demo examples where data just flows from one table to another in real time, and that's impossible in Pandas.

 The [Deephaven documentation](https://deephaven.io/core/docs/) has many more examples.